daniel-koehn/Differential-equations-earth-system/05_Diffusion_1D/README.md

-# Ordinary Differential Equations in Earth Sciences: 1D Diffusion
+# Differential Equations in Earth Sciences: 1D Diffusion

 In this module, I introduce a finite-difference based approach to solve the 1D diffusion equation and apply the code to solve two problems related to earth sciences